digital-futures-academy/airport-challenge/README.md

 ##### Tests

-- [ ] 1.
-Ensure that planes can only be removed if they are in the airportPlanes array.
+- [x] Ensure that planes can only be removed if they are in the airportPlanes array.
+ (Completed in user story 4 tests.)
-- [ ] 2.
-Ensure that planes cannot be added if they are already in the airportPlanes array.
+- [x] Ensure that planes cannot be added if they are already in the airportPlanes array.
+ (Completed in user story 1 tests.)

 such as inconsistent states of the system ensuring that planes can only take off from airports they are in;